quinnjs/quinnjs.github.io/index.md

 and be attributed to a request without the need to track continuation contexts or resorting to best effort guesses.

-Another convenient consequence is that dispatch function suddenly compose quite nicely and there's no need for special middleware mechanics anymore.
+Another convenient consequence is that dispatch functions suddenly compose quite nicely and there's no need for special middleware mechanics anymore.
 A "middleware" for Quinn can be as simple as this: